Please go to the 'Upgrade to a professional qualification' section for more information.

 Course structure50% written examinations and 50% group study.

-What you will learnThis course offers to the students the potential to refresh their understanding of military aircraft systems while also having the benefit of interfacing with the actual aircraft and our active laboratory demonstrations to explore a choice of key subsystems.
+What you will learnThis course offers you the potential to refresh their understanding of military aircraft systems while also having the benefit of interfacing with the actual aircraft and our active laboratory demonstrations to explore a choice of key subsystems.
 Furthermore the parametric project helps to use software base tools to explore the various factors that affect the electrical systems.

 - aircraft electrical systems,

 - secondary power systems,